nferraz/st/README.md

     $ paste -sd+ numbers.txt | bc
     55

-Now imagine that you need to calculate a simple arithmetic mean, or a standard deviation...
+Now imagine that you need to calculate the arithmetic mean, median, or standard deviation...

 #### Using st